lindsaypoirier/STS-115/lab2.md

 Fill response here.
 ```

-### Why is this topic relevant to contemporary public health issues?
+### Why is this topic relevant to contemporary public health or social vulnerability in the wake of a disaster?

 ``` r
 Fill response here.
 ```

-### What are my social-theoretical questions?
+*Empirical research questions* are questions that an analyst can assess
+evidence to address.
+Examples of social-theoretical questions include:

+  - Do United States hospitals have enough beds to accommodate the
+    expected influx in Covid-19 cases?
+At what point will there not be
+    enough beds available?
+  - In which states are hospitals better equipped with beds and staff to
+    take on an influx in
+patients?

+### What empirical research questions do I intend to address in my research?
+List at least two.

 ``` r
 Fill response here.
 ```

-### What are my empirical research questions?
+*Social-Theoretical questions* are questions about how certain social,
+political, or environmental phenomena operate at a broad scale.
+We often
+cannot answer these questions with one research project.
+However, we
+often aim to increase understanding of these questions through a
+research project.
+Examples of social-theoretical questions include:

+  - How has the United States prioritized critical health
+    infrastructure?
+  - How do national hospital business models implicate social
+    vulnerability in the wake of a public health
+crisis?

+### What social-theoretical questions do I intend to address in my research?
+List at least two.

 ``` r
 Fill response here.